abbreviatedman/spellbound/data/quotes.md

 51
 00:02:04,590 --> 00:02:05,756
-So...
+So…

 52
 00:02:05,758 --> 00:02:07,924
-Uh, yeah, um...
+Uh, yeah, um…

 53
 00:02:07,976 --> 00:02:10,093
-We bring forsythia...
+We bring forsythia…

 54
 00:02:10,145 --> 00:02:11,845